microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 ## Pre-release, early release, release candidate, and alpha & beta versions.

 Many packages have "pre-release" PackageIdentifiers, to both spread the pre-release client and also keep mainline users on the stable release.
 When pre-release packages are submitted under a mainline PackageIdentifier, it can be disruptive to users who value stability over new features.
+And sometimes the pre-release version number includes a letter, disrupting the sort order.
 There is definite demand for most pre-release software, and creating a pre-release PackageIdentifier is a great way to help satisfy this demand while still meeting the need to deliver a stable product.

 Developers are free to version their products as they please.
 This section is meant to guide manifest submitters in creating manifests to meet both needs.
 While we try to ensure packages install and upgrade correctly, we don't necessarily know all software and their release mechanisms/cadences.
 Having an open-source repository allows individuals with much better knowledge of specific software packages to maintain those packages, including splitting pre-release channels from mainline channels when appropriate.